nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add tutorial: `touch`

 Adds a tutorial to the TA’s schedule.
-<b> Tutorial is assumed to be 1 hour long (adhering to CS2040 Tutorial timing) </b> and no modification of duration is allowed.
+<b> Tutorial is assumed to be 1 hour long (adhering to CS2040 tutorial timing) </b> and no modification of duration is allowed.

 - Name need not be unique.
 - Cannot have clashes in the time with any other events.